Data-Efficient Quantum Noise Modeling via Machine Learning

 A key advantage of our approach is its efficiency and practicality.
 It repurposes existing benchmarking or application-specific execution data, avoiding the need for extensive characterization protocols such as quantum process tomography.
-This reusability reduces experimental overhead, enabling practitioners to leverage prior executions to improve algorithm testing and error mitigation protocols.
-Moreover, this allows for the continuous refinement of noise models, ensuring scalability for larger quantum circuits and processors.
+This reusability reduces experimental overhead, enabling practitioners to leverage prior executions to improve algorithm testing and error mitigation protocols while iteratively refining noise models as additional data become available.
 Comprehensive benchmarking across multiple IBM quantum devices and quantum algorithms validates the framework’s adaptability to different types of superconducting hardware, highlighting its generality and potential for broad adoption in applications.
 By bridging the gap between theoretical models and experimental reality, our data-efficient approach provides a critical enabling technology for developing the next generation of effective error mitigation techniques and noise-aware compilers, accelerating the realization of practical quantum computing applications.